 Ensuring conformity

-The manufacturer has the responsibility to ensure that all Ex equipment for which an IECEx Test Report (ExTR) is issued is in conformity with the design of the certified equipment.
+The manufacturer has the responsibility to ensure that all Ex equipment for which an IECEx ExTR is issued is in conformity with the design of the certified equipment.
 Failure to do so, and any other misuse of the ExTR could lead to suspension or cancellation of the associated IECEx CoC by the ExCB.

 Testing at other locations

-While it is usually expected that testing would be conducted at either the ExTL’s own test premises, IECEx OD 024 covers the situations where testing is conducted at either (or a combination of) manufacturer’s or end user’s own location.
+While it is usually expected that testing would be conducted at the ExTL’s or an associated ATF’s own test premises, IECEx OD 024 covers the situations where testing is conducted at the (or a combination of) manufacturer’s, end user’s or third party’s facility..

-NOTE This may include full witness or partial witnessing of tests performed.

 IECEx Quality Assessment Report (QAR)

 Assessment of the manufacturer’s quality management system

-The manufacturer can apply to any ExCB for the assessment of his quality management system (QMS).
-The ExCB shall assess the conformity of the QMS and associated quality plan(s) relevant to the Ex equipment requested, for compliance with ISO/IEC 80079-34.
-In order to demonstrate how the QMS ensures that equipment is manufactured in conformity with the requirements, the manufacturer shall provide the ExCB with a copy of a quality plan for the Ex equipment or equipment categories to be listed on the QAR.
+The manufacturer can apply to any ExCB for the assessment of its QMS.
+The ExCB shall assess the conformity of the QMS relevant to the Ex equipment requested, for compliance with ISO/IEC 80079-34.
+In order to demonstrate how the QMS ensures that equipment is manufactured in conformity with the requirements, the manufacturer shall provide the ExCB with a copy of a quality plan or equivalent information for the Ex equipment or equipment categories to be listed on the QAR.
 The manufacturer may provide evidence of the suitability of the quality system such as certification/registration to ISO 9001 by a competent body.
 The ExCB shall take the evidence into account when deciding the extent of the assessment that it needs to conduct.
-The assessment shall include “on-site assessment” at the manufacturer’s premises, and other manufacturing location(s)/production site(s) as needed, to confirm implementation of the QMS and associated quality plan(s).
+The assessment shall include “on-site assessment” at the manufacturer’s premises, and other manufacturing location(s) andproduction site(s) as needed to confirm implementation of the QMS .
+During times of extraordinary circumstances, audits may be conducted remotely in accordance with IECEx OD 060 and using the remote assessment techniques within the limitations set out in IAF MD 4.

 Content